Amalie Kass

-Amalie Moses Kass (January 9, 1928 - May 19, 2019) was an American historian at Harvard Medical School.
+Amalie Moses Hecht Kass (born Amalie Moses; January 9, 1928 – May 19, 2019) was an American historian at Harvard Medical School.
 She wrote about obstetrics and midwifery.

 Biography

-Amalie Moses was born to Leslie and Helene Moses and reared in Baltimore, Maryland, where she attended Forest Park High School.
+Amalie Moses was born on January 9, 1928, in Baltimore, Maryland, to Helene and Leslie Moses.
+She grew up in Baltimore and attended Forest Park High School.
 She attended Wellesley College and graduated in 1949, with high honors in history, and was a member of Phi Beta Kappa.
 She received her master's degree in education in 1963 from Boston University.
 She had two younger siblings, a brother Alfred H. Moses and a sister Claire Moses Lovett.
-She had lived in Cambridge, Lincoln, and Belmont, Massachusetts.

-In 1949, she married Malcolm (Mac) Hecht Jr., with whom she had five children: Anne, Robert, Thomas, Jonathan, and Peter Hecht.
-The animal carousel for children in the Rose Fitzgerald Kennedy Greenway is named for Mac Hecht because of her 2013 donation.

-In 1975, following Mac's death in 1973, she married Dr. Edward Kass and became stepmother to his three children: Robert, James, and Nancy Kass.